Hopa: History

 Ottoman Sultan Selim I brought it into the Ottoman Empire during his campaign against the Crimea that took place in 1490–1512.
 Lala Mustafa Pasha made it part of the Childir Eyalet formed in 1578.
 The area was captured by Russia following the Russo-Turkish War (1877-1878) and many people of Hopa moved westwards away from the Russian-controlled zone.
 Hopa was returned as part of the Treaty of Brest Litovsk in 1918 and formally joined Turkey on 14 March 1921.
 The Sarp border gate was opened on 31 August 1988 with the "International Road Transport Agreement" between Soviet Union and Turkey and gave a big boost to Hopa in trade and tourism.

-There is currently a high rate of cancer in Hopa, attributed to fall-out from the Chernobyl disaster, across the Black Sea from here.
+There is currently a high rate of cancer in Hopa, attributed to fall-out from the Chernobyl disaster, across the Black Sea.
 Between 2001 and 2004, cancer cases sharply increased in the Black Sea region, especially in Hopa, with 47.9% of all deaths during this time being due to cancer.

 Economy

 The economy is based on trade, fishing and agriculture, mostly tea, nuts (especially hazelnuts) and kiwifruit.
-There are two tea factories, the Black Sea Copper Works, a Thermal Power Plant, the Hopa port and the Hopa Vocational School.
-It has direct bus connections to Trabzon, Rize, Artvin, Ardahan, Kars, Erzurum and Sarp which go on to Georgia.
-The Sarp border gate was opened on 31 August 1988 with the "International Road Transport Agreement" between Soviet Union and Turkey and gave a big boost to Hopa in trade and tourism.
-The Hopa Port is managed by a privately owned company Hopa Limani and is active in international trade.
+There are two tea factories, the Black Sea Copper Works, a thermal power plant, the Hopa port and the Hopa Vocational School.
+It has direct bus connections to Trabzon, Rize, Artvin, Ardahan, Kars, Erzurum and Sarp in Georgia.
+The Sarp border gate was opened on 31 August 1988 with the "International Road Transport Agreement" between the Soviet Union and Turkey and gave a boost to trade and tourism in Hopa.
+The Hopa port is managed by the privately owned company Hopa Limani and is active in international trade.